ashwinkumar12345/ethereum-intro/README.md

 - Your account consists of your account address, your public key, and your private key
 - Account address is like your email address
-- Public and Private keys together form your password
+- Public and private keys together form your password
-- These are hex numbers, once converted to base10 => x 10^79 (incomprehensibly large, cannot be guessed)
+- These are hex numbers, once converted to base10 => 8 x 10^79 (incomprehensibly large, cannot be guessed)

 #### Getting 'free' ether on Rinkeby